rawiwat/Android_Debug_NoteTaker/README.md

 ## Introduction

-This goal of this project is to debug the Note Taker project from the first unit.
+This goal of this project is to debug a Note Taker project.
 As this is a project specifically intended to help you practice your debugging skills and using the resources available to you, refrain from asking for help unless absolutely necessary.

 ## Instructions